jchinnam/instagram-activity/README.md

 ```

 ##### Wiping the cache
+This script can "cache" a list of followers, to track activity over time.
 To wipe the cache, delete the contents of `followers_cache.txt`.
+For more on the cache, see [here](docs.md#the-cache).

+### Analytics
+- followers that account of interest doesn't follow back
+- accounts that don't follow account of interest back
+- unfollower since last cache

 ### Dependencies
-Runs with
+Running with
 - ChromeDriver 87.0.4280.88 for Mac
 - explicit 0.1.3